timtro/kalman-folding/README.md

 # kalman-folding
 Playing with Kalman folding à la Brian Beckman [^kf-1] [^kf-2] [^kf-4].

 ***Warning:*** *this is a work in progress.*

+***NB:*** I am extending this technique to control systems in general, and nonlinear model predictive control in particular.
+Check back soon for repositories exhibiting that research.

+(To download Dr. Beckman's papers, and see others in the series, [click here](http://vixra.org/author/brian_beckman).)

 ## Organisation